opentransact/opentransact/opentransact.md

 - 10 USD exchanged for 8 EURO
 - 0.99 USD exchanged for an mp3 song

-There are as many different exchange mechanisms for create exchanges as there are exchange types. eg.
+There are as many different exchange mechanisms for creating exchanges as there are exchange types.

 - Invoicing system
 - App Store